Federal Employee Whistleblowers Should Have Access to Federal Court Access

 The letter also noted the systemic problems of the MSPB.

-Specific testimony supporting federal court access by leading academic Robert Vaughn and groups involved with advocating for whistleblowers included Government Accountability Project, Public Citizen, and the National Whistleblower Center can be found here and here.
+The 2009 testimony supporting federal court access from leading academic Robert Vaughn and groups involved with advocating for whistleblowers including the Government Accountability Project, Public Citizen, and the National Whistleblower Center can be found here and here.

 Additional Reforms for the MSPB and Federal Employee Whistleblowers